Prodigy-Hacking/ProdigyMathGameHacking/meta/YOUTUBE_ATTRIBUTION.md

-# To make a public video on our hacks, please copy the format below
+# To make a public video on our hacks, please copy the format below, this counts for any media.

 ```text
 Hacks belong to and were developed by the Prodigy-Hacking organization - https://github.com/Prodigy-Hacking/ProdigyMathGameHacking